Coldplay to premiere 'Higher Power' with link-up to International Space Station

 Footage has also emerged of frontman Martin dancing to the track beneath Glastonbury‘s Pyramid Stage, with the group set to play at the festival’s Live At Worthy Farm live-stream on May 22.

-It has also been confirmed that Coldplay will open next week’s BRIT Awards, which is serving as a government COVID pilot event.
+It was confirmed yesterday (May 4) that Coldplay will open next week’s BRIT Awards, which is serving as a government COVID pilot event.
 An audience of 4000 will also see performances from Arlo Parks, Dua Lipa and Headie One and more.

 Coldplay’s latest album, ‘Everyday Life’, was released in 2019 – check out NME‘s four-star review here.